WickyNilliams/react-clipboard/README.md

 # react-clipboard

 Component to allow the user to easily copy text.
-Based on the idea from Trello, described described in this StackOverflow question: [How does Trello access the user's clipboard?](http://stackoverflow.com/questions/17527870/how-does-trello-access-the-users-clipboard)
+Based on the idea from Trello, described in this StackOverflow question: [How does Trello access the user's clipboard?](http://stackoverflow.com/questions/17527870/how-does-trello-access-the-users-clipboard)

 ## Install